arbox/ruby-style-guide/README-enUS.md

     end

     # Also possible and convenient when you
-    # have to define many singleton methods.
+    # have to define many class methods.
     class << self
       def first_method
         # body omitted